ntoff/Guides/octoprint_run-at-boot-windows.md

 and enjoy the ability to restart octoprint easily via the system menu, and don't want to fiddle with pesky exe to service wrappers, have I got a deal for you!

-Create a batch file with this as the contents and save it somewhere (I put it in the venv directory along with `activate.bat`):
+Create a batch file with this as the contents and save it as `restart.bat` somewhere (I put it in the venv directory along with `activate.bat`):

     schtasks /end /tn octoprint
     timeout /t 5